-- 106.Infill development is governed by Bassetlaw District Council's Core Strategy (2011).
+- 56. Infill development is governed by Bassetlaw District Council's Core Strategy (2011).
 Infill development is permitted in Mattersey, in light of it being classified as Rural Service Centre (Core Strategy Policy CS8), but not in Mattersey Thorpe, which is included in the 'All Other Settlements' tier (Core Strategy Policy CS9).
-As a consequence Policy 3, and the justification below, applies only to Mattersey village. - 107.It is possible that, over the Plan period, small sites within the existing settlements will come forward for development.
-The cumulative effect of this can change the character of the area. - 108.
+As a consequence Policy 3, and the justification below, applies only to Mattersey village. - 57.
+It is possible that, over the Plan period, small sites within the existing settlements will come forward for development.
+The cumulative effect of this can change the character of the area. - 58.
 Not all gaps are appropriate for infilling.
-Early on in this Neighbourhood Plan process the community identified the protection of green spaces as a key issue (see table 3).
+Early on in this Neighbourhood Plan process the community identified the protection of green spaces as a key issue (see table 1).
 Part of the character of Mattersey parish is the open spaces and other breaks between buildings that exist due to the scale and massing of former agricultural buildings (farmhouses and barns).
-Infill development will not be desirable if it erodes the historic character of the parish. - 109.
+Infill development will not be desirable if it erodes the historic character of the parish. - 59.
 This Neighbourhood Plan defines limited infill as the completion of an otherwise substantially built up frontage by the filling of a small gap normally capable of taking one or two dwellings only.
-A substantial built up frontage is defined as an otherwise continuous and largely uninterrupted built frontage of several dwellings visible within the street scene. - 110.
+A substantial built up frontage is defined as an otherwise continuous and largely uninterrupted built frontage of several dwellings visible within the street scene. - 60.
 Given the local need for smaller market properties, downsizing for an ageing population and the fact that development within the Conservation Area in Mattersey village will be closer to local amenities than any development on the edge of the village, smaller dwellings suitable for older people or those with mobility issues will be particularly supported in the village.
-Equally, smaller properties in the centre of the village would also be suitable for young people looking to own or rent their first property. - 111.
+Equally, smaller properties in the centre of the village would also be suitable for young people looking to own or rent their first property. - 61.
 Where such character is clearly distinguishable, new development should respect this character.
-Limited infill development may be acceptable provided it preserves the character of the village. - 112.
-Given the local need for smaller market properties, downsizing for an ageing population and the likelihood that some of these sites may be in the centre of the village close to local amenities, smaller dwellings suitable for older people or those with mobility issues will be particularly supported in
+Limited infill development may be acceptable provided it preserves the character of the village. - 62.
+Development on infill plots is required to respect the surrounding character and densities in accordance with the character areas identified in this Plan.
+Regard should be had to the scale and character of the area when assessing development proposals.
+Developments on infill sites that include smaller dwellings will be encouraged where there is a safe walking route between the site and local amenities, preferably via a footpath, which avoids the need to walk along the highway.